 Given the name-on-the-ticket snafu, I was a little scared that I’d get chosen for a search, but I passed through security and passport control without an issue.
-The same cannot be said for Won’t Run.
+The same cannot be said for Dave.
+Poor Dave!
 They went thru his bags a few times, sent the bags back thru the machines, and eventually gave him the green light.
-Won’t Run was baffled (interpreted, pissed) as he thought he’d done everything right.
+Dave was baffled (interpreted, pissed) as he thought he’d done everything right.

 We then went to the holding room for LAN flight 2442.
 A few minutes later, they announced the flight was ready for boarding.
 They then opened the door and We were led outside and walked inside a yellow line next to the building.
 We followed the less-then-orderly line and were surprised to be led back in to the building thru another door.
 Something seemed not quite right.
 We were being shooed along with the crowd.
 We asked an agent if this was the right way.

 Actually, we asked three agents along the way and each (probably not understanding English) just nodded and directed us further into the building.
 I then saw the baggage carousels in front of us.
 Holy shit- that’s when it dawned on me – we were somehow in the Arrival Hall!
 I realized that when we were following the crowd to the plane, we must have gotten mixed up and followed the wrong group- a bunch of passengers who’d just arrived on another flight.
 Oh My God!

 Dave was trying to talk to one of the agents, but getting nowhere.
 I grabbed him and pulled him away and we started running in the opposite direction!
 We ran back out the door of the arrivals room, back outside on the tarmac!
 No one stopped us at the door as we ran out!